Daniel-Szego/OnChainWallet/README.md

-# multifunction and multitoken on-chain wallet based on Ethereum, implemented in solidity
+# Multifunction and multitoken on-chain wallet based on Ethereum

+ implemented in solidity